choose GitHub Copilot

 aivo claude -k

-Once a model is applied, aivo claude remembers it and reuses the same model on the next run if no --model option is given.
+Once a model is applied, aivo claude remembers it for the next run.

 aivo claude -m moonshotai/kimi-k2.5